CarlTBarnes/UltimateSQL/README.md

 4. Copy Documents\*.* into X:\Clarion#\Accessory\Documents
 5. Copy Examples\*.*  into X:\Clarion#\Accessory\Examples

+The above copies can be done with the batch file: CopyUltSqlToClarion.BAT

 Demo folder appears to have been replaced by Examples folder.
 But it did have CustomerSampleData.sql file that is missing from Examples.
 Will delete Demno eventually.